natdarke/base-config/README.md

     * In /etc/hosts, add the following lines

         ```
-        127.0.0.1    frontend.robot
-        127.0.0.1    contentful.robot
+        127.0.0.1    frontend.base
-        127.0.0.1    static.robot
+        127.0.0.1    contentful.base
         ```

-5. Create a GitHub account and ask us to add it to the Robot group
+5. Create a GitHub account and ask us to add it to the Base organisation

-	> You will now be able to view the Robot repositories
+	> You will now be able to view the Base repositories

 6. Set up SSH keys on your GitHub account